gavinlyonsrepo/ER_OLEDM1_CH1115/README.md

 The library features a multi-screen shared buffer mode, In order to save data memory.

 For example if user defines a buffer to cover the whole screen it takes 1024 bytes of data memory.
-Instead a user can create a buffer that covers half the screen 512 bytes then define two screens each pointing to the same buffer.
+Instead a user can create a buffer that covers half the screen for just 512 bytes then define two screens each pointing to the same buffer.
-The user uses the ERMCH1115_SharedBuffer Class objects to define each screen and the ActiveBufferPtr to switch between each screen.
+The user uses the ERMCH1115_SharedBuffer Class objects to define each screen and the ActiveBufferPtr pointer to switch between each screen.
 Multiple screens of same size can be created so OLED screen can be divided into thirds or quarters saving even more memory.
-The disadvantage of this is the code is slightly more complicated and user can only write to one Screen at a time.
-If user does not want to use multi screen mode they can just define a screen to cover entire OLED screen.
+The disadvantage of this is the code is slightly more complicated and user can only write to one screen at a time.
+If user does not want to use multi screen mode they can simply just define ONE screen to cover entire OLED screen.
 See example files for more detail.

 **fonts**